-- But if the competitor’s Product has never been tried, if you don’t have any evidence to prove the product superiority, and if the company affiliate does not disclose to the buyer that he/she is selling an affiliate product and earns commission from the sale, then it is consider FAKE.
+- But if the competitor’s product has never been tried, if you don’t have any evidence to prove the product superiority, and if the company affiliate does not disclose to the buyer that he/she is selling an affiliate product and earns commission from the sale, then it is considered FAKE.

-- Why is that?
-Because there is no evidence of superiority established.
+- Because there is no evidence of superiority established.
 Therefore the review is clearly for financial gain.
-The buyer has been mislead and most likely purchased an inferior product which will not match their needs.
+The buyer has been misleading and most likely purchased an inferior product that will not match their needs.

 - Legislation on this is clear.
 The purchaser is entitled to an honest review.